 A congregation in Yulin City, Shaanxi had repeatedly been raided by the local police at night and had their property looted.
 Some Christians were sentenced for up to five years.

 The congregation site was located in Yulin city and was the meeting place for the “Inner Life” religious movement.
 Due to the persecutions by the Chinese Communist Party (CCP) authorities, the congregation used to meet secretly in a two-story building disguised as a nursery school.
-One night in the winter of 2013, the local police in Zizhou county, Yulin city removed the building’s security system, sawed off the locks on the doors, and confiscated all belongings, including offerings, television sets, VCDs, audio recorders, water dispensers, electric generators, kitchenware, and even food.
+On February 3 of 2013, the local police in Zizhou county, Yulin city removed the building’s security system, sawed off the locks on the doors, and confiscated all belongings, including offerings, television sets, VCDs, audio recorders, water dispensers, electric generators, kitchenware, and even food.

 One of the congregation members said that since this was not the first time that the police had raided the place, they had changed the locks many times, and, each time, the police sawed them off.